 High-capacity centrifugal pumps are relatively inexpensive and the easiest pumps to install, but they are rendered ineffective if your boat’s electrical system fails, and this is a likely occurrence if your boat takes on a lot of water.
 For this reason we recommend that, in addition to any electric pumps, you have at least one high-capacity manual diaphragm pump.

-Manual pumps can move substantial amounts of water (20 gallons per minute or so), but they are very tiring to use.
+Manual pumps can move substantial amounts of water (up to 30 gallons per minute or so).
+With the exception of the higher-end pumps, most are very tiring to use, so be careful in your selection.
 Each gallon of water weighs over 8lb. and pumping it 15' or so is a challenging task for both the pump and the pumper.
 This is especially true if the pump’s location requires you to be on “all fours” or in some awkward position while pumping.
-Buckets may actually be more effective.
+An appropriate installation location and an effective pump is critical.
+When selecting a manual pump, it is most important to consider the gallons per stroke and the ergonomics of the pump.

 Automatic operation requires either an automatic pump or a separate water-sensing switch.
 One disadvantage of using an automatic pump is that you may not be aware of your pump’s operation if you develop a steadily increasing leak.
 For example, your boat may have a brass gate valve that has become damaged from its loss of zinc through electrolysis.